Resources and Help for Seniors

 - Advocacy—Representing and advocating for clients and families with healthcare, housing, and other providers.

-- Crisis intervention—Available to intervene in times of crisis by helping clients navigate emergency departments and hospitalizations and rehab stays.
+- Crisis intervention—Available to intervene in times of crisis by helping clients navigate emergency departments, hospitalizations, and rehab stays.